umbopepato/visua-website/_guide/structuring-identity-files.md

 }
 ```

-The imported paths are considered to be relative to the main `identity.css`.
+The imported paths are considered to be relative to the main identity file.
 The other
 linked stylesheets must follow the same structure described in this page and can import others in turn.

-Currently the `@import` is the only supported at-rule: others like `@media` or `@keyframes` have no result on the
+Currently `@import` is the only supported at-rule: others like `@media` or `@keyframes` have no result and will
-behavior of your visua environment and will eventually cause some warnings when using the CLI.
+eventually cause some warnings when using the CLI.

 #### Naming variables

-Even though you're totally allowed to call the variables as you want, following some rules in doing so is recommended:
+Even though you're totally allowed to call the variables as you want, following some naming rules may be of help.
-if you plan to use plugins made by the community then following a common lexicon will give you a wider compatibility
-thus more complete results (more in the next pages).

 A good starting point is suffixing variable names with the name of the css property which normally holds that value:

 ```css